List of Superman & Lois characters: Bizarro / Doomsday

-Bizarro (portrayed by Tyler Hoechlin; recurring: season 2; guest: season 3; performed by Daniel Cudmore in full-armored form, motion-captured by Paul Lazenby in Doomsday form) is a deformed version of Superman from Bizarro World who sports a tattered cape and a backward version of the Superman logo while sporting opposite abilities.
+Bizarro (portrayed by Tyler Hoechlin; recurring: season 2; guest: season 3; performed by Daniel Cudmore in full-armored form, motion-captured by Paul Lazenby in Doomsday form) is a deformed version of Superman from Bizarro World who sports a tattered cape, a backward version of the Superman logo, and opposite abilities to Superman.
 His fame and the development of his son Jon-El's powers go over his head putting a strain on his family.
-When it came to the rise of his world's Ally Allston, Bizarro's relationship with his Tal-Rho is strained.
-After getting deformed, Bizarro informs Lois and Sam of his mission to go after the other Ally Allston before they can merge.
-He was first seen in a full-armored form in the Shuster Mine.
-His attack in the Shuster Mine attracted the attention of Dr. Faulkner and her as-yet-unidentified superior.
-When it was freed, Bizarro went on the attack on the soldiers there until it engaged Superman and John Henry Irons.
-While John was able to break part of the helmet to show its face, Bizarro only retreated when he suffered from the same painful visions that Superman had.
-In the arctic, Bizarro sheds his armor.
-Bizarro attacks Superman again where his special necklace starts to siphon some energy from him.
-John barely manages to help repel him.
-The Supermen of America track down the figure at Salar de Uyuni as Superman senses him killing the two unnamed members.
-Superman arrives to fight him while Tag escapes with the necklace.
-The figure is repelled at the cost of John getting hospitalized.
-Superman later fights Bizarro again after he kills Dr. Faulkner and nearly kills Ally Alston.
-With help from Lara's A.I., Superman was able to translate Bizarro's language and learns that Ally will bring ruin to his world after she had conquered his world.
-After Superman and Lois escaped from Mitch Anderson's custody, Tal-Rho learned from Bizarro that his Bizarro counterpart was inseparable from him until Tal-Rho's wife nearly killed him.
-When Anderson attacks while wielding Project 7734 weapons and X-Kryptonite, Lara's A.I. released Bizarro to help fight Anderson.
-Bizarro was overpowered by Anderson who used X-Kryptonite grenades on him and strangled Bizarro to death.
-Both the Bizarro version of Lara's A.I. and the Bizarro version of the Kents learned of what happened from both Superman and Anderson.
+After Superman and Lois escape from Mitch Anderson's custody, Tal-Rho learns from Bizarro that his Bizarro counterpart was inseparable from him until Tal-Rho's wife nearly killed him.
+When Anderson attacks while wielding Project 7734 weapons and X-Kryptonite, Lara's A.I. releases Bizarro to help fight Anderson.
+Bizarro is overpowered by Anderson, who uses X-Kryptonite grenades on him and strangles Bizarro to death.